Willian199/dart_ddi/README.md

 `DDIModule` also supports contextual registrations through `contextQualifier`.

-By default, module children are registered in the same registry used by the container.
+By default, module children are registered through `DDI.instance`.
+If a module should use an isolated container, override `ddiContainer` explicitly.
 If you override `contextQualifier`, every `singleton`, `application`, `dependent`, `object`, and `register` call made through the module is forwarded with that explicit context.

 For the default registry strategy, this also creates and keeps the module context alive while the module exists.
 This allows the module to register the same qualifier as the root registry without collisions.